dappsnation/akita-ng-fire/doc/collection/service/api.md

 syncManyDocs(ids: string[]);
 ```

-Here is an example that sync all movie from the active user :
+Here is an example that sync all movie from the active user:

 ```typescript
 userQuery